-While our main expertise is Angular &amp Web development, we create mobile applications as well.
+While our main expertise is Angular & Web development, we create mobile applications as well.
 Today we want to talk about testing vulnerabilities in iOS apps - penetration testing (or simply pentesting).
 In this article, we’ll introduce you to pentesting and preparing device for it and then, in the next article, show you how to detect vulnerabilities themselves.

 iOS and Jailbreaking